multimodalAI/multimodal-ai-hugo-group/content/authors/chris-barnes/_index.md

 weight: 4

 # Role/position
-role: National Physical Laboratory and UCL
+role: Head of Science of AI at National Physical Laboratory and Professor of Systems and Synthetic Biology at UCL

 # Organizations/Affiliations
 organizations: